 Picking scabs is more common than you’d think.
 Doing so compulsively, though, could be a sign of a skin picking disorder.

 Ever enjoyed popping a pimple?
 How about poking a blister?
 It can feel gratifying to watch the grossness ooze out, right?
-Almost 90 percent of us are guilty of picking scabs and between 20 to 35 percent of us eat them afterwards.
-Um, yuck!
-(More on that in the sidebar Picking Scabs and Eating Them: It’s a Thing.)
+Many people are guilty of picking scabs and some people even eat them afterwards.
 In fact, our desire to pick our scabs could say something important about our mental health.